RodrLucas/wp-growth-house/README.md

 <img src="./public/assets/img/Gif.gif" width="800px" height="400px" alt="Gif do Teste">

->  The Project is a test that simulates a website.
+>  The Project is a test that simulates a Langind Page.

 ## :page_facing_up: Explanation